 If you operate or are employed by a Pty Ltd business – you can find information on this topic on the Fair Work Ombudsman website.

-A subcontractor is not an employee, but rather a worker running their own independent business.
-If a person is a subcontractor, employment laws and WA awards do not apply to that person.
+An independent contractor is not an employee, but rather a worker running their own independent business.
+They are also sometimes referred to as a ‘contractor’ or a ‘subcontractor’.

 It is recommended that you seek legal advice if unsure.